dainini/figure-separator/README.md

 - [Data Driven Approach for Compound Figure Separation Using Convolutional Neural Networks](http://vision.soic.indiana.edu/figure-separator/ )
 - This repository contains an implementation of compound figure separator using a covolutional neral network (CNN).

+---

+## Important Note

+**The original code (https://github.com/apple2373/figure-separator) was written for TensorFlow 1.0.
+This repository includes slight modifications to ensure compatibility with TensorFlow 2.0.**

+---

 ## Requirements
 - tensorflow 1.0  https://www.tensorflow.org
 - opencv 3 http://opencv.org
 If you are new, I strongly recoomend [Anaconda](https://www.continuum.io/downloads) and then install tensorflow and opencv.
 ```
-pip install tensorflow
+pip install tensorflow==2.11.0
-#pip instal tensorflow-gpu #in case you want to use GPU
+#pip instal tensorflow-gpu==2.11.0 #in case you want to use GPU
-conda uninstall -c menpo opencv #in case you have opnecv2
-conda install -c menpo opencv3
+conda install -c conda-forge opencv=3.4.2
 ```

 ## Citation